Hatsune Miku: Featured music

 A young male prototype used for the "Project If..." series was used in Sound Horizon's musical work "Ido e Itaru Mori e Itaru Ido", labeled as the "prologue maxi".
 The prototype sang alongside Miku for their music and is known only by the name "Junger März_Prototype β".
 Hatsune Miku was the opening act for Lady Gaga's world tour ArtRave: The Artpop Ball, performing throughout the first month of Gaga's tour from May 6 to June 3, 2014.

-In March 2014, Hatsune Miku and Crypton Future Media teamed up with the Japanese band Bump of Chicken to record a music video featuring a real band singing alongside Hatsune Miku in real time.
-This video was uploaded on March 12, 2014, and contains the song "Ray".
-The video is not after-edited in any way.
-This was made possible by Crypton's newest technology to focus characters on a screen directly to the recording camera by using a big curved screen, motion data, Wifi-sensors, movement-sensors and some older technology from Crypton.
+In March 2014, Hatsune Miku and Crypton Future Media collaborated with Japanese rock band Bump of Chicken on the song "Ray".
+The accompanying music video featured the band performing alongside a live projection of Miku in real time without post-production composite editing.

-Pharrell Williams made a remix of Livetune's song "Last Night, Goodnight" featuring Hatsune Miku.
-On October 8, 2014, Miku debuted on American network television as the character performed "Sharing the World" on the Late Show with David Letterman on CBS.
+Pharrell Williams produced a remix of Livetune's song "Last Night, Goodnight" featuring Hatsune Miku.
+On October 8, 2014, Miku debuted on American network television performing "Sharing the World" on the Late Show with David Letterman on CBS.
 Hatsune Miku is featured in "B Who I Want 2 B" produced by Sophie from Namie Amuro's album Genic.
 The 2016 Hatsune Miku Expo tour featured American electronic band Anamanaguchi as an opening act; to commemorate the tour, the band recorded a single track titled "Miku", which they performed live on the tour with Miku as an encore song.
 Big Boi (of Outkast) sampled Aura Qualic's song "DATA 2.0", featuring Hatsune Miku for his 2017 single "Kill Jill", also appearing in the song's music video.
-Slushii did a collaboration with Hatsune Miku for the song "Through the Night", which was released on May 11, 2018.
+Slushii collaborated with Hatsune Miku on the song "Through the Night", released on May 11, 2018.

-In January 2020, Hatsune Miku was announced as a performer at Coachella 2020 in Indio, California, which was later cancelled due to the COVID-19 pandemic.
+In January 2020, Hatsune Miku was announced as a performer at the Coachella festival in Indio, California, which was later cancelled due to the COVID-19 pandemic.
 On December 11, 2020, Hatsune Miku was a featured artist on a remixed version of American rapper Ashnikko's song "Daisy" titled "Daisy 2.0".
 In January 2024, she was once again announced as a performer at Coachella.

 In 2022, American rock band Set It Off featured Hatsune Miku in their single "Why Do I", which replaces some of the vocals from their song of the same name from their Elsewhere album with Hatsune Miku.

+In 2026, Hatsune Miku featured as the vocals of "Cutie Mew Mew Magic", a track in the Deltarune soundtrack for Chapter 5 arranged by Camellia.